rust-lang/rust/src/doc/complement-bugreport.md

 # I think I found a bug in the compiler!

-If you see this message: `error: internal compiler error: unexpected failure`, then you have definitely found a bug in the compiler.
+If you see this message: `error: internal compiler error: unexpected panic`, then you have definitely found a bug in the compiler.
 It's also possible that your code is not well-typed, but if you saw this message, it's still a bug in error reporting.